Skip To Content

 Arthur H. Guenther Congressional Fellowship Program

-Optica and SPIE offer a congressional fellowship program providing members with an invaluable opportunity of public policy learning.
-Fellows gain a perspective that enhances their industrial, academic or government careers and the optics community's ability to more effectively communicate with the U.S. Congress.
+Optica offers a congressional fellowship program providing members with an invaluable opportunity of public policy learning.
+Fellows gain a perspective that enhances their industrial, academic or government careers and the optics community's ability to more effectively communicate with the US Congress.
 The fellowship is an ideal way to spend an academic sabbatical or leave of absence from a company.

 A Unique Opportunity